-Facilitators should be sure to remind participants to consult the most current information on these laws and regulations.
+Facilitators should be sure to remind participants to access the most current information on these laws and regulations (see the Facilitator's Guide).

 5 minutes

 Wrap-Up

 The Creating Bright Futures DVD contains numerous ideas that can be used to think through many aspects of inclusion in early care and education programs.